2021 United States inauguration week protests: U.S. state capitols

 leading up to Biden's inauguration.

 In Texas, the state department of public safety increased patrols of the Texas State Capitol, and continuously monitored protest events.
 The Austin Police Department worked with the state department to ensure protests remain peaceful.
 Armed protesters showed up on January 12, prompting the Texas Department of Public Safety to close the Capitol to the public from January 15 to 20, after obtaining information that "violent extremists" might seek to exploit the armed protests during the weekend.
 On January 16, a small group of protesters demonstrated at the capitol building without incident.
 On January 17, a crowd of about 100 protesters, many armed and focused on gun rights, gathered outside the Texas State Capitol and peacefully demonstrated.

 Governor of Utah Spencer Cox declared a state of emergency and asked the Utah National Guard, highway patrol, and local police departments to "stand ready to ensure the safety of lives and property at Utah's Capitol".
-A demonstration was planned for January 17 by the boogaloo bois, with only about 15 protestors seen at the Utah State Capitol for the event.
+A demonstration was planned for January 17 by the boogaloo bois, with only about 15 protesters seen at the Utah State Capitol for the event.

 In Virginia, on January 15, 2021, a bomb threat was received at the Virginia Supreme Court building.
 Dozens of armed demonstrators were seen in Richmond on January 18, and identified themselves as members of the Proud Boys, boogaloo groups, and Black Panthers taking part in the state's annual event to support Second Amendment rights.
 A car caravan, a part of the Citizens Defense League also gathered in the area.